PokemonAutomation/ComputerControl/Wiki/Programs/PokemonSV/TournamentFarmer2.md

 - The easiest way sketch Memento is to block it with Protect, then Sketch it the next turn.
 The Koffings by the Crystal Pool in Kitakami will know Memento.
 - Since Protect is useful for sketching both Taunt and Memento, you will want your Smeargle to sketch Protect first. (even though it won't be used for the tournament)

 Since Happy Hour cannot be transfered from other games and the DLC preordering has already expired, you either already have it somewhere or must trade for it.
-Regardless, Happy Hour is optional and the the program can run without it.
+Regardless, Happy Hour is optional and the program can run without it.
 It will just be less efficient with rewards.

 ## Instructions